Master of Divinity

 New MDiv Concentrations Designed for Your Unique Calling

-Students may choose from seven optional concentrations to focus their studies within Fuller's world-class MDiv curriculum: Asian American Ministry, Biblical Studies, Black Church Studies, Chaplaincy, Intercultural and Urban Ministry, Leadership in Times of Change or Youth, Family, and Culture.
-To learn more about how you can customize your MDiv with one of these concentrations, email us at admissions@fuller.edu.
+Students may choose from eight optional concentrations to focus their studies within Fuller's MDiv curriculum.
+To learn more about how you can customize your degree with one of these concentrations, email us at [email protected].

-For Master of Divinity students who desire comprehensive theological training within an in-person community setting, the new Pasadena MDiv Cohort will offer a unique study opportunity on the historic Fuller Pasadena campus in Fall 2024.
+For Master of Divinity students who desire comprehensive theological training that includes in-person community, two new cohorts, the Pasadena MDiv Cohort and the Fuller Texas MDiv/MATM Cohort, will offer unique study opportunities starting in Fall 2024.

-Pasadena MDiv Cohort students will move together through a thoughtfully curated sequence of courses that include in-depth biblical studies, theology from diverse voices, practical ministry preparation, and relevant resources from the fields of psychology and marriage and family therapy.
-Additionally, the cohort itself will foster a tight-knit and enriching community as you share the learning experience at seminary together.
+Students will move together through a thoughtfully curated sequence of courses that includes in-depth biblical studies, theology from diverse voices, practical ministry preparation, and relevant resources from the fields of psychology and marriage and family therapy.
+Each cohort will foster a tight-knit community that shares the seminary experience.

 Finish Your MDiv at a Faster Pace with the New In-Service Pathway